jonnonz1/nz-statute-book/acts/public/2004/foreshore-and-seabed-act-2004.md

 (4) No court has jurisdiction to hear any claim in respect of any loss suffered by a local authority as a result of the operation of section 13(1).

 ### 26 Access over areas of public foreshore and seabed may be prohibited or restricted
-(1) If, under section 54(2), the Maori Land Court refers a finding to the Minister of Conservation and to the Minister of Maori Affairs, those Ministers may, to the extent that they consider necessary to protect the relevant wahi tapu, by notice in the Gazette, prohibit or restrict access over any area of the public foreshore and seabed.
+(1) If, under section 54(2), the Māori Land Court refers a finding to the Minister of Conservation and to the Minister of Māori Affairs, those Ministers may, to the extent that they consider necessary to protect the relevant wāhi tapu, by notice in the Gazette, prohibit or restrict access over any area of the public foreshore and seabed.
 (2) If, under section 78(2), the High Court refers a finding to the Minister of Conservation, that Minister may, to the extent that the Minister considers necessary to protect the relevant site of significance, by notice in the Gazette, prohibit or restrict access over any area of the public foreshore and seabed.
 (3) No restriction or prohibition under subsection (1) or subsection (2) may be inconsistent with any order made under Part 3 or Part 4 or any right, interest, or authority conferred by or under any other enactment.
 (4) If the Ministers or Minister considers that an exemption from a prohibition or restriction imposed under subsection (1) or subsection (2) is necessary to enable a recognised customary activity to be carried out under an order, the Ministers or Minister may, by notice in the Gazette, and subject to any conditions stated in the notice, exempt any person or class of person from the prohibition or the exemption.